We are starting a series of python scripts which we may use in our daily life to automate the mundane task and save some time.

 This is the first article in this series.
 Recently I bought Amazon's Ebook Reader, kindle paperwhite 3.

-Converting books one by one using some online tool is extremely time consuming and frustrating.
-Hence I searched for some tool which might perform bulk conversion.
-I found calibre.
-You may install and use it to convert books from one format to other in bulk.
+Converting books one by one using some online tool is extremely time-consuming and frustrating.
+Hence I searched for some tool which might perform the bulk conversion.
+I found caliber.
+You may install and use it to convert books from one format to another in bulk.

 But if you are more of a terminal guy then you need to read further.

 First install the calibre.
 Use the tool if you want to.
 Or use the below script to convert the books.

 # return name of file to be kept after conversion.